youdao-ai/SRNet/README.md

 From left to right, from top to bottom are examples of `i_s, i_t, t_sk, t_t, t_b, t_f, mask_t`

+This is our code to generate SRNet data: [SRNet-Datagen](https://github.com/youdao-ai/SRNet-Datagen)

 &nbsp;
 ## Train your own dataset
 First clone this project